manojampolu/datasci-crime_analytics_visualization/README.md

 ![Count of Crimes Vs Time](https://github.com/manojampolu/datasci-crime_analytics_visualization/blob/master/hourly_crime_rate_crime_category.png)
 3. The same pattern is observed for crime recorded time on any day of week.Crimes recroded around 4 AM could be minimum as the city sleeps during that time.
 ![Day of week Vs Time](https://github.com/manojampolu/datasci-crime_analytics_visualization/blob/master/hourly_crime_rate_dayofweek.png)
-4. While southern district records maximum crimes between 5PM-7PM, the other districts like TENDERLOIN records low number of crimes.
-This could be due to the fact that Southern District has more offices and TENDERLOIN is housing zone.
+4. While southern district records maximum crimes between 5PM-7PM, the other districts like TENDERLOIN records low number of crimes at the same time.
+This could be due to the fact that Southern District has more offices and TENDERLOIN has more houses.
 ![Crimes per district Vs Time](https://github.com/manojampolu/datasci-crime_analytics_visualization/blob/master/hourly_crime_rate_pddistrict.png)

 I felt that the number of crimes resolved will play an important role in the number of crimes recorded in any district.
 But I am surprised to see that most of the districts display the same ratio of crimes resolved to unresolved except TENDERLOIN, MISSION and BAYVIEW.